 With any job, employees want to feel appreciated, and that’s exactly why successes should be celebrated.
 In healthcare, medical professionals already deal with patients who are not feeling well.
 When employees go above and beyond, they should be recognized.
 Maybe a bad review came into an office in the past when a call center employee was rude.
 It certainly makes for a good day and a great turnaround when a doctor or medical team gets a great review that’s posted online.
 Everybody didn’t see it, but they will if it’s front and center on the company’s intranet site or newsletter.
 Knowing that a patient had a great experience with a helpful nurse or learning from a grateful family that their loved one received medication that helped them feel much better is a reminder of why all the long hours pay off.

 Ready to Reconnect?

-If you are ready to take the next step with improving internal communications for your healthcare team, we’re ready to assist!
-With the right strategy, you can grow employee engagement while also retaining your team.
+If you are ready to take the next step with improving internal communications for your team, we’re ready to assist!
+With the right strategy, you can grow employee engagement in healthcare while also retaining your team.
 If you’re ready to talk, drop us a note or call us at 502-499-4209.

 Connie Leonard is a Public Relations Manager at PriceWeber.
 The former Louisville Television Anchor is a 12-time Emmy award-winning reporter in News and Sports and an Edward R. Murrow Award recipient.
 She can be seen on true crime documentaries on Netflix, Discovery ID, and Oxygen.